John Gandel

 John Gandel (born 1935 as Aaron Jonna Gandel) is an Australian businessman, property developer and philanthropist.
 He made his fortune in the development of commercial real estate as well as shopping centres located in Melbourne, Victoria.

-Gandel, who inherited much of his wealth from his Polish-immigrant parents, founders of the Sussan women's clothing chain.
+Gandel inherited much of his wealth from his Polish-immigrant parents, founders of the Sussan women's clothing chain.

 Early life and education

-Gandel was born in Australia in 1935, the son of Sam and Fay Gandel, Jewish immigrants from Poland.
+Gandel was born in Australia in 1935, the son of Sam and Fay Gandel, both were Polish-Jewish émigrés.
+Both fled from Poland after the Soviets invaded.
 His parents operated a corsetry store on Collins Street, Melbourne.
 Gandel was educated at Melbourne High School.
 He has one sister, Eva Gandel Besen.

 Career

 In the 1950s, Gandel took control of his parents' women's clothing business (then named Sussan) and with his brother-in-law Marc Besen grew it into a chain of over 200 stores.
 In 1983, he bought the Chadstone Shopping Centre, selling Sussan to his brother-in-law in 1985 to concentrate on real estate.
 He subsequently built his fortune in shopping centres.